bridgefoundry/teachingkids-site/src/_posts/2009-08-15-teaching-ruby-to-high-school-girls.markdown

 <div style="border: 1px dashed blue; padding-left: 7px;"><code><pre>
 Shoes.app :title => "My awesome application" do
   <span class="changedcode">background tomato</span>
-  para "Hello, world", :align => 'center', :size => 'xx-large' end
+  para "Hello, world", :align => "center", :size => "xx-large" end
 </pre></code></div>

 I encouraged the girls to try other named colors.
 When `fushia` didn't work but `fuschia` did, we talked again about the computer's pickiness.
-When `dark&nbsp;red` didn't work but `darkred` did, we talked about identifiers, and how they can't have spaces.
+When `dark red` didn't work but `darkred` did, we talked about identifiers, and how they can't have spaces.

 One girl asked if we could add an attribute to the `para` object to change the text color.
 Aha, they were paying attention when we talked about the scope of attributes!
 I didn't know the attribute name, so I looked it up.
 As I did so, I talked about how you don't have to memorize how everything is done to be a good programmer.
 You just need to know where to find out.